-After many years of batting back attacks on the science fiction genre from critics who summised that ninety percent of SF is crap, the American science fiction author Theodore Sturgeon concluded that;
+After many years of batting back attacks on the science fiction genre from critics who asserted that ninety percent of Science Fiction was crap, the American science fiction author Theodore Sturgeon concluded that;

 To say 90% of science fiction is crap is meaningless, because science fiction conforms to the same trends of quality as all other artforms.

 In other words, we must judge all other culture by the same yardstick.